 Every Uber driver has insurance coverage through Uber as long as the driver is carrying a passenger.
 The driver is also required to maintain his or her own private insurance for when the driver is not carrying a passenger or when the driver is on the way to pick up a passenger.

 The coverage provided by Uber includes $1 million in liability coverage (if the accident was the driver’s fault) as well as $1 million in uninsured/underinsured motorist bodily injury coverage per incident (if the accident is caused by a driver who is uninsured or underinsured).

 So, regardless of whether your driver was at fault, you may be entitled to file a claim through Uber or through the at-fault driver’s insurance coverage.

 However, Uber maintains that you cannot sue the company for damages which exceed $1 million – even if the Uber driver was reckless or negligent.

-A Personal Injury Lawyer from Our Firm Can Help You
+An Uber Accident Lawyer from Our Firm Can Help You

 Insurance companies often try to dismiss or minimize the claims of individuals injured in accidents if they do not have an attorney representing them.

 An experienced Uber accident lawyer can review all legal options available to you and help you to pursue the results you are looking for.